Best places to visit in San Sebastian in 2 days

 On your second day in San Sebastian, I recommend visiting the following places:

-Start your second day in San Sebastián by taking a pleasant walk along Paseo de la Concha.
+Start your second day in San Sebastian by taking a pleasant walk along Paseo de la Concha.
 You can walk along the beach or along the boardwalk.
 Both options are very nice.
-Did you know that De la Concha Beach is considered one of the most beautiful urban beaches in the world?
+Did you know that La Concha Beach is considered one of the most beautiful urban beaches in the world?

 Halfway there you will come across La Perla, a spa center.
-When you reach the end of the beach, continue along the path to the next place on the list.
+When you reach the end of the beach, continue along Ondarreta Beach to the next place on this 2-day itinerary in San Sebastian.

 You can have a drink in a bar and visit an old amusement park.
 I recommend walking down so you can visit the lighthouse and enjoy the views for a while longer.
 When you go down, you can follow the path to Peine del Viento which is one of Eduardo Chillida’s most emblematic sculptures.